balanikas/github-repository-analysis/README.md

 - `Can be improved` - an action can be taken for improvement
 - `Warning` - strongly recommended to address this

-This service currently has extra checks for csharp repositories, but any repository should work.
+This service currently has extra checks for csharp repositories, but any repository should work for general rules.
 For feedback, please create a new issue at https://github.com/balanikas/github-repository-analysis/issues